ResourcefulSquirrel/FitBit_DownloadData/README.md

 This is the part that is based on fitbitr.

-Right now, you will need to enter your own FitBit OAuth "Key" and "Secret" into the FitBit_AuthCode.R file.
+Right now, you will need to enter your own FitBit OAuth `Key` and `Secret` into the FitBit_AuthCode.R file.
 I hope to somehow make it more elegant so maybe it prompts you for your codes, but that seems like it might be more annoying, since every time you use this you would need to enter that information.

 Additionally, this requires you be logged into the proper FitBit user account with your browser when you run the code.
 I couldn't figure out how to manage that kind of a login from R.